chrisntr/MonoMobile.Extensions/Details.md

-Xamarin.Mobile is an API for accessing common platform features, such as reading the device address book and using the camera, across iOS, Android, and Windows Phone.
+Xamarin.Mobile is an API for accessing common platform features, such as reading the user's address book and using the camera, across iOS, Android, and Windows Phone.

 The goal of Xamarin.Mobile is to decrease the amount of